jar-jar-binks-comits/homeric-formula-deviation/README.md

 This project applies **information-theoretic analysis** to detect deviations from formulaic patterns in Homer's *Iliad*, testing the hypothesis that pattern-breaking serves as a cognitive marker for narrative significance.

 ### Research Question
 Does Homer deliberately break formulaic patterns at emotionally significant moments, exploiting predictive processing to mark narrative importance?
-Is this analogous to how Dante deploys distinctive sound patterns (like Beatrice's *-ice* rhyme) in unexpected contexts?
+Is this analogous to how Dante deploys distinctive sound patterns (like Beatrice's *-ice* rhyme) in specific contexts?

 ### Current Status: **In Progress** 🚧
 - ✅ Phase 1: Formula extraction complete